dgwhited/guardduty-runbooks/runbooks/execution-ec2-maliciousfile.md

  * **Feature:** EBS Malware Protection

-This finding indicates that the GuardDuty Malware Protection scan has detected one or more malicious files on the listed EC2 instance within your AWS environment.
+This finding indicates that the GuardDuty Malware Protection for EC2 scan has detected one or more malicious files on the listed EC2 instance within your AWS environment.
 This listed instance might be compromised.
 For more information, see **Threats detected** section in the findings' details.

 **Remediation recommendations:**